 You could additionally boost your immune system by adding essential vitamins and supplements to your daily intake.
 Use these supplements to help bridge nutritional gaps in your diet and support stronger immune system function.

-6. Take Vitamin C as an antiviral boost up to 3000-5,000 mg per day is recommended.
-Higher doses up to 10,000–20,000 mg per day may also be helpful in acute situations as an IV Drip vitamin C.
+Take as an antiviral boost up to 3000-5,000 mg per day is recommended.
+Higher doses of up to 10,000–20,000 mg per day may also be helpful in acute situations such as an IV Drip vitamin C.

-10. Garlic.
-Supplementation with Aged Garlic Extract has been shown to enhance the function of critical defensive white blood cells and shorten the duration of colds and flus.
+Supplementation with aged garlic extract has been shown to enhance the function of critical defensive white blood cells and shorten the duration of colds and flu.
 Garlic may also enhance immune system surveillance against cancer.

-11. Echinacea.
 Perhaps the most widely used Western herb for immune-enhancement.
-Echinacea compounds have been found to boost production of immune chemicals that stimulate macrophages, the white blood cells that track down and engulf microbial invaders.
+Echinacea compounds have been found to boost the production of immune chemicals that stimulate macrophages, the white blood cells that track down and engulf microbial invaders.

-15. Colostrum/Transfer Factor.
 The “first milk,” critical for priming immunity in newborns, has found application to immune support in adults.
-Used extensively in agriculture to safeguard young livestock, bovine-derived colostrum and transfer factor can help reinforce human defenses.
+Used extensively in agriculture to safeguard young livestock, bovine-derived colostrum, and transfer factor can help reinforce human defenses.

-Our bodies are unique, strong, and amazing in the ability to protect us from the many dangers we face simply existing as a human.
-Let’s do all we can NOW to NOT be weak and become victims of anything.
+Our bodies are unique, strong, and amazing in their ability to protect us from the many dangers we face simply existing as a human.
+Let’s do all we can NOW to NOT be weak and become victims of anything.call now